Dimension reduction for integrative survival analysis: Discussion

 \section{Discussion}

-In this article, we proposed a new dimension reduction method for integrative survival analysis.
-Our estimator relies on a computational approach using ``distance-to-set'' penalties.
-One interesting direction for further research would focus on computing \eqref{eq:estimator} using a generalization of iterative hard thresholding \citep{jain2014iterative}.
-This may lead to shorter computing times, but would require computing a projection onto the intersection of the set of sparse and low-rank matrices, which is non-trivial and a complication avoided by our approach.
-It may also be interesting to extend the proposed methodology to survival models which do not assume proportional hazards, e.g., the accelerated failure time (AFT) model.
-Recent advances in fitting the semiparametric AFT in high dimensions, e.g. \citep{suder2021scalable}, may be useful for such extensions.
+There are two directions we plan to explore in future research.
+First, our estimator relies on a computational approach using distance-to-set penalties.
+Instead, one could compute \eqref{eq:estimator} using an iterative hard thresholding algorithm \citep{jain2014iterative}.
+This could be more efficient than our approach but would require iteratively projecting onto the intersection of the set of row-sparse and low-rank matrices, which is nontrivial.
+Second, we plan to extend the proposed methodology to models which do not assume proportional hazards, e.g., the accelerated failure time (AFT) model.
+Recent advances in computation for semiparametric AFT models in high dimensions \citep{suder2021scalable} may be useful for such extensions.